 SMACK LAB banner

 Our research identifies the molecular mechanisms through which social adversity and environmental stressors "get under the skin" to alter physiology and survival.
-We bridge behavioral ecology and genomics using two primary social models:
+We bridge behavioral ecology and genomics in two models:

-• Cayo Santiago Rhesus Macaques: Investigating how social status and acute environmental trauma (e.g., Hurricane Maria) accelerate the molecular pace of aging.
+• Cayo Santiago Rhesus Macaques: Investigating how social and physical environmental adversities accelerate molecular aging.
+Learn more about Cayo Santiago and the CPRC.

-• The Dog Aging Project: Leveraging multi-omic data from thousands of companion dogs to explore how genetics and shared environments influence healthspan and longevity.
+• The Dog Aging Project: Leveraging molecular and health data from thousands of companion dogs to explore how genetics and shared environments influence healthspan and longevity.
+More about the Dog Aging Project.

 • Generating an anatomically resolved, single-cell gene regulatory atlas across the macaque lifespan.